twhl-community/halflife-unified-sdk/INSTALL.md

 3. Install the Visual Studio 2022 re-distributable.
 You can find it in the `hlu/redist` directory.

-4. Install the [.NET SDK which includes the runtime](docs/dotnet-tools.md#installing-the-net-sdk).
+4. Install the [.NET 6 SDK which includes the runtime](docs/dotnet-tools.md#installing-the-net-sdk).
 Make sure to install the latest version as the runtime is updated regularly.

+5. Switch Half-Life to the `steam_legacy` branch.
+The Unified SDK has not been updated to the anniversary version and requires the old version.
+This is only required during installation; after installation you can switch back to the anniversary version.

-5. Run the [ContentInstaller](docs/tools/content-installer.md) tool in a command line window:
+6. Run the [ContentInstaller](docs/tools/content-installer.md) tool in a command line window:
 ```bat
 cd "path/to/Half-Life/directory"
 dotnet "hlu/tools/ContentInstaller.dll" --mod-directory hlu
 ```

-6. Restart Steam so the game is added to the list of games.
+7. Restart Steam so the game is added to the list of games.

 # Running the game